Azure/azure-sdk-for-python/doc/dev/tests.md

 * `PowerShellPreparer`: this preparer serves two purposes.
     * First, it will provide the live keys we need to test our library against live resources.
     * Second, it will keep those same live keys out of our recordings to make sure that we are not leaking our secrets into the recordings.
-    * Building your preparer is simple, you'll use the `functools.partial` method to do so.
-The arguments are in the following order:
-        1. `PowerShellPreparer` class
-        2. The directory that you are building your library from.
-In our schemaregistry example, it's just `schemaregistry`.
-        3. The remaining arguments are going to be key-value kwargs.
-The key is going to be any environment variable that you need for your tests, spelled exactly the same as it is in the environment variable.
-The value is a **fake** value to replace your real value in the recording.
-The fake value should be a close copy of the real value and a unique value to the other key-value pairs.
 * At the top of your test class you should include any helper methods you will need.
 Most libraries will have a client creation method to eliminate repetitive code.
 * Following your helper methods will be your actual tests.
 All test methods must start with "test".
 The preparer built at the top of the file should decorate your test in the fashion: `@MyPreparer()`.
     * The signature of your test will always contain `self`, and following self will be all the keys that you need from your preparer.
 A test does not need to have every key passed into it, the test framework will take care of passing in only the parameters specifically requested in the test signature.